apache/tvm/docs/langref/index.rst

 designed to be an expressive intermediate representation for machine learning systems.
-Relay supports algebraic data types, closures, control flow, and recursion, allowing it to directly represent more complex models than can computation graph-based IRs.
+Relay supports algebraic data types, closures, control flow, and recursion, allowing it to directly represent more complex models than computation graph-based IRs can.
 Relay also includes a form of dependent typing using *type relations* in order to handle shape analysis for operators with complex requirements on argument shapes.